 Find Assisted Living in Your Area

 In this guide, seniors and their caregivers can access important nutritional guidance that pertains exclusively to vegetarians and vegans.
-It includes information about the benefits of vegetarianism and veganism, as well as particular challenges and obstacles that seniors following this type of diet commonly face.
-Furthermore, this guide includes resources that may help seniors access healthy vegetarian and vegan foods when access is limited.
+Also included is information about the benefits of vegetarianism and veganism, as well as particular challenges and obstacles that seniors following these types of diets commonly face.
+Furthermore, resources are provided to help seniors obtain healthy vegetarian and vegan meals when access to such foods is limited.

 Health Benefits of Following a Vegan or Vegetarian Diet

 There are many potential benefits of following a vegan or vegetarian diet, many of which are likely to appeal to older adults and senior citizens.
-While research on the subject is limited, people who follow vegetarian or vegan diets often report an increase in energy and cognitive function.
-Furthermore, the Academy of Nutrition and Dietetics has published research suggesting that such a diet may lead to better sleep, better immune function and a decreased risk of cancer, heart disease and type 2 diabetes.
+For example, people who follow vegetarian or vegan diets often report an increase in energy and cognitive function.
+Furthermore, research suggests that such diets have anti-inflammatory effects, may lead to better sleep, and can prevent or control the symptoms of autoimmune diseases, such as rheumatoid arthritis or multiple sclerosis.
+Vegetarian diets may also lead to a decreased risk of cancer, heart disease and type 2 diabetes.

-In the table below, these potential benefits are further explained:
+In the table below, these and other potential benefits are further explained:

 Benefit | How a Vegan/Vegetarian Diet Helps |